digital-asset/daml/docs/source/tools/ledger-api-test-tool/index.rst

 Selecting tests to run
 ~~~~~~~~~~~~~~~~~~~~~~

-Running the tool without any arguments runs the *default tests*.
+Running the tool without any argument runs only the *default tests*.

+Those include all tests that are known to be safe to be run concurrently as part of a single run.

+Tests that either change the global state of the ledger (e.g. configuration management) or are designed to stress the implementation need to be explicitly included using the available command line options.

 Use the following command line flags to select which tests to run:

-- ``--list``: print all available tests to the console
+- ``--list``: print all available tests to the console, shows if they are run by default
 - ``--include``: only run the tests provided as argument
 - ``--exclude``: do not run the tests provided as argument
 - ``--all-tests``: run all default and optional tests.
 This flag can be combined with the ``--exclude`` flag.